 - Drug interactions

 Cashew nuts are an excellent source of magnesium (82.5 mg of magnesium per ounce of cashew nuts), which provides many benefits like regulating body temperature, detoxification, keeping bones and teeth healthy, and many more benefits.
-However, there is also some risk associated with magnesium and one such risk is their ability to interfere with some drugs.
-As per the University of Maryland Medical Center notes, it was found that several drugs interact with magnesium (which is present in cashews at a high level) and disturbs the effect of those drugs.
+However, there is also some risk associated with magnesium and one such risk is its ability to interfere with some drugs.
+As per the University of Maryland Medical Center notes, it was found that several drugs interact with magnesium (which is present in cashews at a high level) and disturb the effect of those drugs.
 Quinolone antibiotics like ciprofloxacin and magnesium bind together and may prevent adequate absorption of antibiotics.